-1. The DSL is a senior member of staff and a member of the Leadership Team.
+- 1. The DSL is a senior member of staff and a member of the Leadership Team.
 The DSL has a detailed job description which outlines responsibilities.
-In summary, the DSL is to take lead responsibility for:

-a.
-Managing all child protection issues, except that the Head leads on allegations against staff (except against himself) including referring cases to the MASH or, if there is a radicalisation concern, to the Channel programme.

-b.
-Keeping detailed, accurate and secure written records of concerns and referrals.
+In summary, the DSL is to take lead responsibility for: - a.
+Managing all child protection issues, except that the Head leads on allegations against staff (except against himself) including referring cases to the MASH or, if there is a radicalisation concern, to the Channel programme. - b.
+Keeping detailed, accurate and secure written records of concerns and referrals. - c.
+Liaising with others in the School community, eg: the Head Child Protection Governor, staff, volunteers and parents. - d.
+Supporting staff who make referrals to the MASH, or Channel programme.
+But note that staff are only to make such referrals in the absence of both the DSL, the DDSLs and the Head. - e.
+Working in partnership with other agencies such as the local authority, MASH, police, Channel, Local Safeguarding Children Board. - f.

-c.
-Acting as a source of support, advice and expertise with regard to safeguarding issues.

-d.
-Liaising with others in the School community, eg: the Head, Child Protection Governor, staff, volunteers and parents etc.

-e.
-Supporting staff who reeport incidents to the MASH or Channel programme.
-But note that staff are only to make such referrals in the absence of both the DSL, the DDSLs and the Head.

-f.
-Working in partnership with other agencies such as the local authority, MASH, police, Channel, Local Safeguarding Children Board including having a working knowledge of how the Local Authority conducts a child protection case conference.

-g.
-Being alert to the specific needs of children in need, those with SEND and young carers.

-h.
-Understanding the risks associated with online safety and ensure that all pupils (and in particular those with SEND) are able to stay safe online while at school.

-i.
 Undertaking training initially and at least every two years thereafter.
-In addition to this training they are to be proactive in ensuring that their knowledge and skills are updated eg by attendance at specific courses and reading safeguarding briefing notes.
-This should include undertaking Prevent awareness training.
-These updates to their training should occur at least annually.

-j.
-Raising awareness of safeguarding by regularly reviewing the safeguarding policy and procedures and ensuring the Policy is on the Website and therefore available to staff and parents.

-k.
-The induction and training of staff and volunteers in conjunction with the Assistant Head in charge of Continuing Professional Development and Induction.

-I. The maintenance, security and transfer of safeguarding files.
+In addition to this training they are to be proactive in ensuring that their knowledge and skills are updated eg by attendance at specific courses and reading safeguarding briefing notes. - g.
+Raising awareness of safeguarding by regularly reviewing the safeguarding policy and procedures and ensuring the Policy is on the Website and therefore available to staff and parents. - h.
+The induction and training of staff and volunteers in conjunction with the Assistant Head in charge of Continuing Professional Development and Induction. - i.
+The maintenance, security and transfer of safeguarding files. - 2.
+Information Distribution.
+Information about students at risk of harm will be only passed to other members of staff and outside agencies on a "need to know" basis as judged necessary by the DSL. - 3.
+Further Information.
+Further information on the role of the DSL and DDSL is at Annex B of KCSiE 2016.

-m.
-Understand the assessment process for Early Help and statutory intervention.

-n.
-Refering cases where a crime may have been committed to the police.

-o.
-Referring cases where a person is dismissed or has left due to risk or harm caused to a child to the Disclosure and Barring Service as required.

-2. Information Distribution.
-Information about pupils at risk of harm is to be passed to other members of staff and outside agencies on a "need to know" basis as judged necessary by the DSL.

-3. Further Information.
-Further information on the role of the DSL and DDSL is at Annex B of KCSiE .

-ANNEX C TO CHILD PROTECTION AND SAFEGUARDING POLICY
+CHILD PROTECTION AND SAFEGUARDING POLICY